Certificate of Embodied Production™ (CEP)

 What The CEP Verifies

-CEP verifies that a recording’s musical timing and expressive decisions were preserved as performed, without post-production techniques that overwrite the performance.
+The CEP verifies that a recording’s musical timing and expressive decisions were preserved as performed, without post-production techniques that overwrite the performance.

 To qualify, the production must meet these core requirements: